 “For God, who said, “Let light shine out of darkness”, has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us.”
 2 Corinthians 4:6-7

 “The light shines in the darkness, and the darkness has not overcome it… The true light, which enlightens everyone, was coming into the world… But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.”
 (John 1:5, 9, 12-13)

 Yes, Yeshua came into this fallen world, weak and vulnerable as a baby, brought God’s light and salvation to all who call upon him.
 The incarnation, the Son that was given, is like the Day of Midian, in that God is telling us we cannot do it ourselves.
 He delights to save us in our weakness as we trust and lean into him for salvation.

 “The Lord said to Gideon, “The people with you are too many for me to give the Midianites into their hand, lest Israel boast over me, saying, ‘My own hand has saved me.”
 Judges 7:2

 God’s glory is insulted when we think we can do it all by ourselves.
-A reference to The Day of Midian in a passage about the incarnation of Yeshua our Messiah is entirely fitting.
+A reference to the Day of Midian in a passage about the incarnation of Yeshua our Messiah is entirely fitting.
 No word in the Bible is out of place.
 As we rejoice in the miracle of Yeshua, the true light coming into the world to save us, let us also remember the glorious day of Midian when God just wanted to clearly make it known to Israel that they could not save themselves.
-We desperately need a saviour.
+We desperately need a savior.
 Praise God for sending Yeshua, our salvation.